mrfoliveira/STResampling-JDSA2020/README.md

 This repository contains the research compendium of the journal article:

-**Oliveira, M., Moniz, N., Torgo, L., & Costa, V. S. Biased Resampling Strategies for Imbalanced Spatio-Temporal Forecasting.
-International Journal of Data Science and Analytics.
-Accepted.**
+**Oliveira, M., Moniz, N., Torgo, L., & Costa, V. S. (2021, June).
+Biased Resampling Strategies for Imbalanced Spatio-Temporal Forecasting.
+International Journal of Data Science and Analytics. doi: [10.1007/s41060-021-00256-2](https://doi.org/10.1007/s41060-021-00256-2)

-The journal article is an extension to the conference paper:
+The journal article is free to read [here](https://rdcu.be/cmXXq).
+It is an extension to the conference paper:

 Oliveira, M., Moniz, N., Torgo, L., & Costa, V. S. (2019, October).
 Biased Resampling Strategies for Imbalanced Spatio-Temporal Forecasting.
 In 2019 IEEE International Conference on Data Science and Advanced Analytics (DSAA) (pp. 100-109).
 IEEE. doi: [10.1109/DSAA.2019.00024](https://doi.org/10.1109/dsaa.2019.00024)